-- coordinating the calculation of technical provisions; - ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assessing the sufficiency and quality of the data used in the calculation of technical provisions; - comparing best estimates against experience; - informing the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions; - expressing an opinion on the overall underwriting policy; - expressing an opinion on the adequacy of reinsurance arrangements; and - contributing to the effective implementation of the risk-management system.
+- coordinating the calculation of technical provisions; - ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assessing the sufficiency and quality of the data used in the calculation of technical provisions; - comparing best estimates against experience; - informing the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions; - expressing an opinion on the overall underwriting policy; - · expressing an opinion on the adequacy of reinsurance arrangements; and - contributing to the effective implementation of the risk-management system.

-The Actuarial function reports on a quarterly basis to the Actuarial Committee, which is a sub-committee of the Board.
+The Actuarial function reports on a quarterly basis to the Actuarial Committee.
 In addition, an annual internal Actuarial Function Report is provided to the Board.